 He spoke to Peter, “Feed My sheep.”
-Peter said, “OK” and with one simple sermon saw 3000 people saved in a single day.
+Peter said, “OK” and with a simple sermon saw 3000 people saved in one day.

-I have found that the greatest adventures in Him, the greatest moments of true ministry, the greatest fulfillment of purpose, the greatest manifestation of His love, light and life in my life have been the result of a simple response when God speaks.
-Perhaps we have made this life of faith, this life in Christ more complicated than it need be.
-Maybe all it is — all it was ever meant to be — is hearing that still small voice, that gentle whisper and simply responding, “OK” without needing the details, without putting out fleeces, without getting confirmation from every prophet we know.
-We simply respond and trust God to confirm His Word as we go.
+The greatest adventures in Him, the greatest moments of true ministry, the greatest fulfillment of purpose, the greatest manifestation of His love, light and life through my life have been the result of a simple response when God speaks.
+Perhaps we have made this life of faith more complicated than it need be.
+Maybe all it is—all it was ever meant to be—is hearing that still small voice and simply responding, “OK” without needing the details, without putting out fleeces, without getting confirmation from every prophet we know.
+We simply respond and trust God to confirm His word as we go.